 Microsoft Excel

 The Grants & Research Committee hosts a poster symposium for CHS faculty and students to present posters of their current scholarly activities.
-The event usually occurs in the Spring semester with a call for abstracts to all CHS faculty in January.
+The event usually occurs in the Fall semester with a call for abstracts to all CHS faculty in September.
 Contact the Grants & Research Committee Chair for more information.
 Also, see the Poster Preparations section below to create your poster presentation for the next symposium.

 How to Create a Poster in Powerpoint